IndieBase

 This field is required.

-Step 6: Set the Location
+Set the Location

-You have two ways to set where the event is taking place:
+You have two ways to set where the event is taking place.

 Option A: Select a Pre-configured Venue